Inference-time Stochastic Ranking with Risk Control: Preliminaries

-\textit{Exposure-based Fairness in Ranking~\citep{biega2018equity,singh2019policy,oosterhuis2021computationally}.} In this work, we focus on fair allocation of exposures to items.
-Singh and Joachims~\citep{singh2019policy} first propose a fairness notion: the exposure of an item $\mathcal{E}(d)$ should be proportional to its relevance $\rho(d)$.
-They compute the average difference of the exposure-relevance ratio $\frac{\mathcal{E}(d)}{\rho(d)} - \frac{\mathcal{E}(d')}{\rho(d')}$ between each pair of items for each query.
-Oosterhuis~\citep{oosterhuis2021computationally} proposes a variant of this disparity metric, which handlew the cases for the items with $0$ relevance but was ranked in top-K. Given the ranking model $\pi$, the disparity measure for exposure-based fairness is defined as~\citep{oosterhuis2021computationally, singh2019policy}
+\textit{Amortized indivudal Fairness in Ranking~\citep{biega2018equity,singh2019policy,oosterhuis2021computationally}.} In this work, we focus on fair allocation of exposures to items.
+Singh and Joachims~\citep{singh2019policy} first propose that the exposure of an item $\mathcal{E}(d)$ should be proportional to its relevance $\rho(d)$.
+They use the average difference of the exposure-relevance ratio $\frac{\mathcal{E}(d)}{\rho(d)} - \frac{\mathcal{E}(d')}{\rho(d')}$ between each pair of items for every query as the disparity measure.
+Oosterhuis~\citep{oosterhuis2021computationally} proposes a variant of it, which handles the cases for the items with $0$ relevance but was ranked in top-K. Given a ranking model $\pi$, the disparity measure for amortized indivudal fairness is~\citep{oosterhuis2021computationally, singh2019policy}

 where $\mathcal{D}_{\neg d}^q$ denotes $\mathcal{D}^q \setminus \{d\}$ and $\ell(a,b)$ is $(a-b)^2$.
 Let $R_{fair}(\pi) =\mathbb{E}_q[R_{fair}^q(\pi)]$ be the expectation over queries.
 Intuitively, $R_{fair}^q(\pi)$ measures how is the exposure of items under the ranking model $\pi$ different from the ideal case where the exposure is proportional to the relevance, $\frac{\mathcal{E}(d)}{\rho(d)} = \frac{\mathcal{E}(d')}{\rho(d')}$, for all pairs of items $d,d'\in\mathcal{D}^q$.